 SCAMS RISK : MEDIUM

 Scams exist in Lebanon and you should use your wits while in this country.
 Double check your change, never pay anything upfront and negotiate everything in advance.
 Be very careful around ATMs and be wary of people trying to distract you.

 Lebanon isn't dangerous for women particularly, but it is advised for tourists in general, regardless of their gender, not to roam around unaccompanied by someone who knows the safe and unsafe parts of the country.

 So...
 How Safe Is Lebanon Really?

 Lebanon is a country filled with extremely friendly people, but you should know that there is a complicated political situation currently in Lebanon, which makes it unsafe to travel there.
 For instance, traveling to eastern, southern, and northern areas which are close to the Syrian and Israeli borders is strongly advised against due to the spillover from the war with Syria and the conflict with Israel.
 Also, you are recommended to avoid cities like Hermel, Dannieh and others close to the Syrian or Israeli border.

-Israel’s capital, Beirut is still reasonably safe as are many other parts of the country, and the chances of something happening to you are small.
+Lebanon’s capital, Beirut is still reasonably safe as are many other parts of the country, and the chances of something happening to you are small.
 You should also be very careful in South Beirut, Baalbek, Sidon and Beqaa valley, as they have also suffered sporadic clashes and/or had security incidents but these are sporadic events that aren’t too common and usually don’t affect foreigners.